jscs-dev/jscs-spellcheck/README.md

  - `Object`:
    - `dictionaries`: (default `["english"]`) array of dictionary names including `"english"`, `"american"`, `"british"` and `"canadian"`
-   - `allowWordsInIdentifiersAndProperties`: additional words allowed anywhere
+   - `allowWords`: additional words allowed anywhere
+   - `allowWordsInIdentifiers`: additional words allowed only in identifiers
-   - `allowWordsInProperties`: additional words allowed only as properties
+   - `allowWordsInProperties`: additional words allowed only in properties
+   - `allowNames`: whole names ignored by spellcheck
-   - `allowNamesForIdentifiersAndProperties`: names ignored by spellcheck
+   - `allowNamesAsIdentifiers`: whole names ignored by spellcheck when used as identifiers
-   - `allowNamesForProperties`: names ignored by spellcheck when used as properties
+   - `allowNamesAsProperties`: whole names ignored by spellcheck when used as properties
-   - `excluded`: words to exclude from the dictionaries
+   - `excludeWords`: words to exclude from the dictionaries

 #### Example